scan-lan/Group-Project/use-cases/use-case-8.1.md

 ## MAIN SUCCESS SCENARIO

-1. The organisation requests information on the population of the worl
+1. The organisation requests information on the population of the world
 2. System user extracts population information of the population of the world
 3. System user provides report to the organisation.